hanggrian/IIT-CS455/switching.md

   dedicated during the entire duration of a phone call until the teardown phase.
 3. There is a continuous flow of data sent by the source station and received by the destination station.
-4. The switches route the data (call) based on their occupied band (FDM) or time slot (FDM).
+4. The switches route the data (call) based on their occupied band (TDM) or time slot (FDM).

 ### Three phases